ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 	-   Microsoft Exchange Server 2013 Service Pack 1 (SP1)

 The presence of a second SUT will enable certain multi-server scenarios and other test cases that pertain to a second SUT.
-If the second SUT is not present, then some steps of the test cases will not be run.
+If a second SUT is not present, then some steps of test cases will not be run.

 **Test Suite Client**